mn-pollinators/pollinator-facts/src/facts/pesticides-and-bees.md

     foraging efficiency
 category: Habitat
 ---
 Besides killing bees, pesticides also make it hard for them to do their jobs.
-In an experiment, bumble bees exposed to small amounts of pesticides only gathered about ⅔ the pollen as normal.
+In an experiment, bumble bees exposed to small amounts of pesticides only gathered about two-thirds the pollen as normal.